Fate-Grand-Automata/FGA/README.md

 # FateGrandAutomata
 Fate/Grand auto-battle app for Android.
-This is pretty much a C# port of [Fate-Grand-Order_Lua](https://github.com/29988122/Fate-Grand-Order_Lua) but has an inbuilt Sikuli-like API.
+This is pretty much a C# port of [Fate-Grand-Order_Lua][FGOLua] but has an inbuilt Sikuli-like API.
 Also, includes a UI for configuring Settings.

 ## Why make another?
 Fate/Grand Order is all about farming.
-We already have an awesome auto battle script named [Fate-Grand-Order_Lua](https://github.com/29988122/Fate-Grand-Order_Lua) which uses AnkuLua (an implementation of Sikuli using Lua language for scripting on Android).
+We already have an awesome auto battle script named [Fate-Grand-Order_Lua][FGOLua] which uses AnkuLua (an implementation of Sikuli using Lua language for scripting on Android).
 The only problem I had was that, in trial versions, AnkuLua limits scripts to run for a maximum of 30 min and after which there is a cooldown period.
 Any of the hardcore farmers out there know that this is not enough for the lottery events.
 So, being the salty F2P that I am, instead of buying an AnkuLua subscription, I thought why not make something similar.